namboy94/anitheme-dl/README.md

 as root (GNU/Linux) or as Administrator (Windows)

+Alternatively, Windows users can also use an executable installer: [Download](windist/current/themes-moe-dl.exe)

+(Older Versions)[windist]

 ## Usage

 To start the program, enter the command themes-moe-dl.py in your terminal or command prompt, followed by the